Mmaz1988/liger/README.md

 threaten, vow, promise, pressure, force, urge, warn, indicate, insist, postpone, should
 ```

-For XLE, there exists a special predicate `strip/1` that reduces the values of `PRED`s to their entry in the lexicon.
+For XLE, there exists a special predicate `strip/1` that reduces the values of `PRED`s to their lemmas (more concretely, string values in the lexicon).

 ```
 #a PRED %a